kavyanshpandey/Covid19--Tracker/README.md

 # [Covid-19 Description]

 Coronavirus disease (COVID-19) is an infectious disease caused by the SARS-CoV-2 virus.
 Most people who fall sick with COVID-19 will experience mild to moderate symptoms and recover without special treatment.
-However, some become seriously ill and require medical attention. almost every corner of world is under this disease
+However, some become seriously ill and require medical attention... almost every corner of world is under this disease

 # Stack-Used